Stormwater Management Program

 Stormwater Master Plan

-View the completed Stormwater Master Plan, developed by the Town of Milton and the Chittenden County Regional Planning Commission.
+View the completed Stormwater Master Plan (PDF), developed by the Town of Milton and the Chittenden County Regional Planning Commission.

 Through a grant provided by the Vermont Department of Environmental Conservation (DEC) as part of the State’s Clean Water Initiative, the Town of Milton and the Chittenden County Regional Planning Commission (CCRPC) have recently completed a Stormwater Master Plan for the Town.
 This type of planning is critical to the Town’s efforts to comply with its stormwater permit requirements.

 Using the DEC grant funds, plus matching funds from the Town, the CCRPC hired Fitzgerald Environmental Consulting of Colchester to develop the Plan.
 The Plan included a review of pre‐existing data, an on‐the-ground‐assessment of stormwater runoff and erosion problem areas and a detailed identification of more than fifty potential projects to address those problems.
 The Plan concluded with two key components to aid the Town and its staff with addressing the challenge of managing stormwater: the preparation of conceptual plans and budget estimates for fifteen of the fifty problem areas and the development of initial calculations and compliance mechanisms for the Town to complete a Phosphorus Control Plan (PCP).